-A unique conversion by an award-winning architect and multi-award winning owner of this contemporary farm accommodation on the Pentland Hills, a 30 minute drive from the heart of Edinburgh.
-Retaining some traditional features but open-plan convenience and charm, a stream of Trip Advisor reviews tell of the delight guests feel about their stay in Orlege, named after the fields it overlooks
+A unique conversion by an award-winning architect and multi-award winning owner, this contemporary farm accommodation on the Pentland Hills is just a 30 minute scenic drive from the heart of Edinburgh.
+Retaining some traditional features but open-plan convenience and charm, a stream of Trip Advisor reviews tell of the delight guests feel about their stay in Orlege, named after the fields it overlooks.
+The postcode for Crosswoodhill Farm Holiday Cottages near Edinburgh is EH55 8LP.

 You would never believe this tranquil setting is only a 25-minute drive from the outskirts of Edinburgh.
 Lammerlaw Self Catering is on a family-run farm in the Pentland Hills, 10-minutes from Biggar and 15-minutes from Carstairs.
 It is in a fantastic location for walking, hill walking and mountain biking, catering well for all three activities with secure storage and drying space.
 Two bedrooms sleep four people in 4-Star comfort that includes an enclosed garden with panoramic views.
 Stirling, Paisley, Ayr, Bannockburn, Glasgow, and the Scottish Borders are all within easy reach, making this an excellent holiday destination all year round.
+The New Lanark UNESCO World Heritage site is a short drive away and offers beautiful walks and the opportunity to explore an 18th century mill village - not to be missed!
 Tourist board rating: 4 Star

 Set on a farm amongst beautiful rolling countryside, this holiday cottage offers a high standard of self-catering accommodation and is a perfect base for exploring East Lothian and its many delights.
 With Edinburgh easily accessible within 30-minutes by car and the coast just 15-minutes away, The Stables is perfect whether you fancy relaxing or exploring.
 Tourist board rating: 4 Star